IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 Quantifiers in dynamic logic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As well as writing unit tests in the :hsobj:`Plutus.Contract.Test.ContractModel.DL` monad, we can add random generation.
+As well as writing unit tests in the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.DL` monad, we can add random generation.
 For example, if we wanted to generalize the unit test above a little to lock a random amount of Ada in the contract, then we could instead write: